BTU-EnerEcon/FOCCSI/README.md

   <p align="center">

  The users also have the option to plot the forecasting errors of the BTU "meta-forecast" (also known as DELNET) and the benchmarks such as the simple average or an initial combined forecast they already have in their data.
+The number of forecasts entering the "meta-forecast" is also included in the figure.

   <!-- Teaser Image 2 -->
 <br />